Joesalmon1985/DigitalRights/Digital_Rights.md

 We will promote the provision of free public WiFi as well as the provision of Internet access in community centres and libraries by local authorities.
-Also hospitals, as this also breaks up the monopoly of hospital comms suppliers chanrging patients for television At present a significant portion of us have limited access to the Internet and the benefits that access provides.
-Providing access where it is otherwise limited is a good initial step to reducing and eventually ending the digital divide.4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fiber optic. - Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
+Also hospitals, as this also breaks up the monopoly of hospital comms suppliers charging patients for television At present a significant portion of us have limited access to the Internet and the benefits that access provides.
+Providing access where it is otherwise limited is a good initial step to reducing and eventually ending the digital divide.4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fibre optic. - Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
 As a result, many communities are simply told “No” even if they can raise the cash - we need to cover this.
 I’m going to run